oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 5. Support for sleeping clients allows battery operated devices to enter a low power mode.
 In this state, messages for the client are buffered by the
     Gateway and delivered when the client wakes.

-6. A new Quality of Service level (OUT OF BAND) is introduced in MQTT-SN, allowing devices to publish without a GW session having been established.
+6. A new Quality of Service level (WITHOUT SESSION) is introduced in MQTT-SN, allowing devices to publish without a GW session having been established.

 7. MQTT-SN doesn't have any requirement on the underlying transport and it can use connectionless network transports such as User Datagram Protocol
     (UDP).